Stock market today: Wall Street holds steadier as oil prices pare their gains

-The S&P 500 was 0.2% higher in midday trading, a day after sliding from its record on worries about a possible widening of the fighting in the Middle East.
-The Dow Jones Industrial Average rose 92 points, or 0.2%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite gained 0.3%.
+The S&P 500 was mostly unchanged in afternoon trading, a day after sliding from its record on worries about a possible widening of the fighting in the Middle East.
+The Dow Jones Industrial Average fell 2 points, or less than 0.1%, as of 12:50 p.m.
+Eastern time, and the Nasdaq composite gained 0.1%.

 While Israel is not a major producer of oil, Iran is, and a worry is that a broadening war could affect other neighboring countries that are also integral to the flow of crude.